For the proclamation of the Gospel and the edification of the Body of Christ

 Love for the Word

 Psalm 119 is totally focused on the word of God.
-Of all the verses that mention the Word, there are at least twelve that reflect the state of commotion of one who yearns for the word of God and the help that comes for it.
+Of all the verses that mention the Word, there are at least twelve that reflect the state of agitation of one who yearns for the word of God and the help that comes from it.

-The soul faints for the Word in the midst of brokenness (20, 28, 81), the eyes also faint in tears and anticipate the vigils of the night to meditate God's commands (82, 123, 136, 148).
-There is an outcry for the Word, supplication for the presence of God (58,147), and affliction from which he is delivered (92:153).
+The soul faints for the Word in the midst of brokenness (20, 28, 81), the eyes also faint in tears and anticipate the watches of the night to meditate on God's commands (82, 123, 136, 148).
+There is a crying out for the Word, a supplication for the presence of God (58,147), and affliction from which he is delivered (92:153).
 Even the body shudders out of fear of the Lord and fear of his judgments (120).

 The cold nights out in the open, no doubt, heard him whisper in agony these inspired words.
 Who else could fulfill them but Jesus?
 The Psalmist was only suffering in advance pains and small agonies, compared to those of Him who suffered the unspeakable for us.

 Only the Servant of God could suffer thus and desire so earnestly the provision of the word of God.
 He knew He was doing the greatest work ever done.
-That is why we see his whole being in an absolute surrender, in a constant agony, which he fought daily before God.
-This is literally being like wineskin in the smoke (83).
+That is why we see his whole being in absolute surrender, in constant agony, which he wrestled with daily before God.
+This is literally being like a wineskin in the smoke (83).

 In this agony, his help, his food, and his daily livelihood, was the blessed word of God.
-Therefore, his words are filled with the Sacred Writings.
+Therefore, his words are filled with the Holy Scriptures.
 That's why He could teach with authority.
-Lord, grant us grace to love the Word and soak in it for the blessing of us and many others!
+Lord, grant us grace to love the Word and soak in it both for our own blessing and also for many others!